MPhil in Popular Literature

 The School of English is home to a dynamic postgraduate community of more than eighty PhD students and six taught Master’s courses.
 Participants in the M.Phil in Popular Literature will therefore find themselves part of a long-established, welcoming, and vigorous academic community.
 A weekly staff-graduate research seminar and the newly-established Popular Literature Lunchtime Lectures series offer lively forums for debate and the exchange of ideas.

 The course lasts for one academic year (September-September) and requires full-time study.
-Six contact hours a week from September to April: four for the core course, and two for your option.
-Students are also encouraged to attend additional lectures and workshops offered by guest speakers and visiting academics.
+Six contact hours a week from September to April: four for the core course, and two for each option module.
+Students are also encouraged to attend the Pop Lit Lunchtime Lecture series and any additional lectures and workshops offered by guest speakers and visiting academics.

 It comprises three main elements: